Generalised Symmetries and Manifest Duality I: Flat Spacetime: Introduction

 \item The action treats the flux as the dynamical variable and it does \emph{not} consider the flux as a field strength of a gauge potential.
 In other words the formalism does not invoke gauge potentials in anyway. \end{itemize}

 All of these features are expected from string (field) theory considerations.
 However, these non-standard features certainly pose challenges that must be overcome.
-The decoupling of the shadow sector is rigorously proved using either a Hamiltonian analysis or using non-local, but well-defined, field-redefinitions in momentum-space action.
+The decoupling of the shadow sector is rigorously proved using either a Hamiltonian analysis or using non-local, but well-defined, field-redefinitions in the momentum-space action.
 The non-standard coupling to gravity manifests in exotic transformation properties under diffeomorphism; nevertheless, a precise prescription to construct field representations that transform as tensors under diffeomorphism exists.
 This rigorously demonstrates that the action is invariant under diffeomorphism.
-That the flux is the fundamental variable necessitates abandoning traditional sources (that might have coupled to gauge fields) and instead requires that we consider sources that have one higher rank.
+That the flux is the fundamental variable necessitates abandoning traditional sources (that might have ordinarily coupled to gauge fields) and instead requires that we consider sources that have one higher rank.
 Even with such a modification, it is quite remarkable that one can compute current-current scattering and obtain a number of non-trivial quantum checks for this formalism \citep{Aggarwal:2025fiq}.

 Nevertheless, working with fluxes directly also implies that writing down explicit matter coupling involving the usual currents is, at best, obfuscated.
 It is not so much that this cannot be done; rather, our intuition derived from ``minimal coupling'' prescriptions involving gauge fields are in this case rendered useless.
 Relatedly, there are classic results, such as the Witten effect, that are not easily captured by discarding the gauge potentials altogether and working with only fluxes.
-A related obstacle is the case for an extension to non-Abelian gauge theories, where it is not even clear if abandoning the notion of gauge potentials is a viable option.

-In this article, we propose a new action that is inspired by Sen's action, but does not require working with fluxes.
-Rather, our action works with gauge fields.
-The key insight that allows this can be captured quite succinctly: for theories with duality symmetry, the curvature of the potential is \emph{not} the correct definition of the field strength.
-In ordinary ($p$-form) electrodynamics, in the absence of sources, the correct definition of the field strength is fixed by demanding invariance under a higher-form global symmetry, usually dubbed \textit{electric} or \textit{magnetic} depending on the kind of matter content.
-We clarify that neither of these are the correct symmetry that should be imposed for a duality-invariant electrodynamics; rather, it is a novel higher-form symmetry that we call \textit{harmonic} higher-form symmetry.